Volta REGSEC to hold consultative dialogue with key security Ministries

 Dr Archibald Yao Letsa, Chairman of the Volta Regional Security Council (REGSEC) has disclosed that the Council would hold an emergency consultative dialogue with key security Ministries on Friday.

-The meeting will give them the opportunity to chart a way forward in the raging violence being perpetrated by members of secessionists groups seeking to declare statehood for parts of the region.
+The meeting will allow them to chart a way forward in the raging violence being perpetrated by members of secessionists groups seeking to declare statehood for parts of the region.

 He mentioned the Ministries as National Security, Interior and Defence as well as Regional House of Chiefs and Caucus of Volta Parliamentarians.